 LP's marketable securities are classified as available-for-sale as defined by SFAS No. 115 "Accounting for Certain Investments in Debt and Equity Securities" and are stated at estimated fair value.
-Unrealized gains and losses, net of tax, on these securities are reported as a separate component of accumulated comprehensive income (loss) in shareholders' equity until realized.
-Realized gains and losses are recorded within the statements of income under the caption other income or expense.
+Unrealized gains and losses, net of tax, on these securities are reported as a separate component of accumulated comprehensive loss in shareholders' equity until realized.
+Realized gains and losses are recorded within the statements of income under the caption "interest income" or "interest expense".
 For purposes of computing realized gains and losses, cost is identified on a specific identification basis.
 Investments consist primarily of commercial paper and certificates of deposit.